h3ct0r/AndroidAutomaticPicTaker/README.md

 Dependencies:

-- Project to be imported in Eclipse
+- Project to be imported in Android Studio
 - Android
+- minSdkVersion 17
 - A phone with good battery